django-ftl/django-ftl/README.rst

 each case, because the message format is not powerful enough to allow the translator to add variant selection.
-Also, these different message strings will be identical in languages which don't have that feature — in other words, the grammatical features of all languages end up having a disproportionate affect on the source code and on other translators.
+Also, these different message strings will be identical in languages which don't have that feature — in other words, the grammatical features of all languages end up either having a disproportionate effect on the source code and on other translators, or being neglected entirely.

 Documentation